 The total cost of outsourcing compliance is around 1-2% of what the predicted penalties stated above would cost.

-Unfortunately, it’s easy to become overwhelmed by the New York Cyber Security Regulations.
+On the one hand, it’s easy to become overwhelmed by the New York Cyber Security Regulations.
 However, it doesn’t need to be a stressful process.

-In fact, the risk assessment lays the groundwork for most of the steps your organization must take to become compliant.
+On the other hand, the risk assessment lays the groundwork for most of the steps your organization must take to become compliant.
 Luckily, a risk assessment is free and easy to use.